GMV Aramoana: Service

 In July 1977 Aramoana left Wellington to be rebuilt by Sembawang Shipyard in Singapore to carry 800 passengers to meet the increased traffic, following the withdrawal in 1976 of the Union Company's Wellington to Lyttelton service.
 It re-entered service in December 1977.

-In 1983, both Aramoana and Aranui were replaced by the significantly larger DEV Arahura and were sold to the Najd Trading & Construction Company of Jeddah, Saudi Arabia in 1984.
+In 1983, both Aramoana and Aranui were replaced by the significantly larger Arahura and were sold to the Najd Trading & Construction Company of Jeddah, Saudi Arabia in 1984.
 Aramoana was renamed Captain Nicolas V, and renamed Najd II the following year.

 In 1985 she carried Muslim pilgrims on the Red Sea.

 On 16 July 1992, the Najd II, took on board 240 Chinese illegal immigrants from a beach at Thailand destined for the USA.
 Sailing east instead the shorter western route they limped to the coast of Africa before finally stopping at Mombasa, Kenya, in September 1992.
 By then the ship was in too poor a condition to continue and the immigrants eventually were transferred to a second smuggling vessel, the Golden Venture which beached near New York on 6 June 1993.

 Aramoana was laid up at the United Arab Emirates port of Ajman in 1993.
 In 1994 she left Ajman towed by a tug and was broken up on Alang beach on the western shore of the Gulf of Khambhat in India.